Hundred Years' War, 1337–1360: Background

 Despite Edward's homage to Philip the French continued to interfere in Gascony.
 There had been a series of skirmishes at some of the walled towns along the Gascon border.
 Agenais was an area of Gascony in French hands, and the officials there put pressure on the English administration.
 A chain of religious houses, although in Edward's jurisdiction, had cases held by French officials.
 Philip also contracted with various lords within Gascony to provide troops in the event of war with England.

 Gascony was not the only issue; in the 1330s, France's support for Scotland caused problems for the English.
-Loyalties in the low countries were split.
+Loyalties in the Low Countries were split.
 In Flanders, the towns were dependent on supplies of English wool, whereas the aristocracy supported the French king.
 Another element was that of naval power.
 Philip had intended to go on a crusade and had assembled a fleet off Marseille.
-These plans were abandoned in 1336 and the fleet moved to the English Channel off Normandy in an obvious act of provocation against the English.
+These plans were abandoned in 1336, and the fleet moved to the English Channel off Normandy in an obvious act of provocation against the English.
 One of Edward's influential advisers was Robert III of Artois.
 Robert was an exile from the French court, having fallen out with Philip VI over an inheritance claim.
-In November 1336, Philip issued an ultimatum to the seneschal of Gascony threatening that if Robert of Artois was not extradited to France then great peril and dissension would follow.
-When Philip confiscated the English king's lands in Gascony and the county of Ponthieu the following year, he laid emphasis on the case of Robert of Artois as one of the contributing causes.
+In November 1336, Philip issued an ultimatum to the seneschal of Gascony threatening that if Robert was not extradited to France then great peril and dissension would follow.
+When Philip confiscated the English king's lands in Gascony and the county of Ponthieu the following year, he laid emphasis on the case of Robert as one of the contributing causes.